The Name of the Game (TV series): Broadcast

 Following its first run on NBC, The Name of the Game was made available for syndication to local broadcast stations.

 Home media

 On October 28, 2014, Shout!
 Factory was slated to release season 1 on DVD in Region 1 for the first time.
-However, the release failed to appear and the show's status is apparently currently still 'in limbo' regarding any DVD release as of April 2016.
-Shout Factory has sent e-mails to interested parties that the DVD release has been cancelled per e-mail from Shout Factory.
+However, the release failed to appear, and the show's status is apparently currently still 'in limbo' regarding any DVD release as of April 2016.
+Shout Factory sent e-mails to interested parties that the DVD release had been cancelled.